adamhaile/S/README.md

 - You don't need to use S for your whole application.
 Use it as narrowly or extensively as you like.

-- You don't need to, and probably shouldn't, worry about the order in which S runs updates.

 ## How does S work?
 As your program runs, S's data signals and computations communicate with each other to build up a live dependency graph of your code.
+Computations set an internal 'calling card' variable which referenced signals use to register a dependency.
 Since computations may reference the results of other computations, this graph may have _n_ layers, not just two.

-When a data signal changes, S uses this graph to determine which computations need to be updated and in what order.
-Specifically, S runs updates in topological order, as this has several useful properties:

-- for each change event, each affected computation is run exactly once, no matter how many paths converge on it
-- if a computation references other computations, S insures those other computations have been updated first, so that the consuming computation sees a consistent world, where all its sources are already up-to-date

-If computations modify data signals as part of their execution, S batches all these changes into a single event, which runs after the current propagation finishes.
-S repeats this process until the system has reached equilibrium and no more changes are produced.
+When data signal(s) change, S starts from the changed signals and traverses the dependency graph twice: one pass to mark all downstream computations, remove the old dependency edges and dispose of child computations; and a second pass to update those computations and (re)create their new dependency edges.
+S usually gets the order of updates correct, but if execution changes, like a different conditional branch, S may need to suspend a calling computation in order to update a called one before returning the updated value.

+In S, data signals are immutable during updates.
+If the updates set any values, those values are held in a pending state until the udpate finishes.
+At that point their new values are committed and the system updates accordingly.
+This process repeats until the system reaches a quiet state with no more changes.

+## S API

+### S.data(<value>)
+Construct a data signal whose initial value is <value>.

+### S(<thunk>)
+Construct a computation whose value is the result of the given <thunk>.  <thunk> is run at time of construction, then again whenever a referenced signal changes.

+### S.event(<thunk>)
+Execute the given <thunk> as a single event in the system, meaning that any data changes produced are aggregated and run as a unit when the <thunk> completes.
+Returns value of <thunk>.

+### S.on(<signal>, <reducer>, <seed>, <runnow>)
+Create a reducing computation.
+Run <reducer> on the current value, initially <seed>, every time <signal> changes.
+If <runnow> is true, <reducer> is also run at time of construction.

+<seed> and <runnow> are both optional, with defaults of `undefined` and `false`.

+<signal> may be an array of signals, in which case the reducer runs whenever one or more of the signals changes.

+### S.sample(<signal>)
+Sample the current value of <signal> but don't create a dependency on it.

+### S.dispose(<signal>)
+Dispose <signal>.  <signal> will still have its value, but that value will no longer update, as it is disconnected from the dependency graph.

+### S.cleanup(<unary function>)
+Run the given function just before the enclosing computation updates or is disposed.
+The function receives a parameter of `true` if the computation is being disposed and `false` if it's just an update.

+S.cleanup() is used to free external resources, like DOM event registrations, which a computation may have claimed.
+Computations can register as many cleanup handlers as needed.

+### S.orphan().S(...)
+A computation created with the .orphan() modifier is disconnected from its parent, meaning that it is not disposed when the parent updates.
+Such a computation must be manually disposed with S.dispose().

+### S.defer(<scheduler>).S(...)
+The .defer() modifier controls when a computation updates.  <scheduler> is passed the computation's real update function and returns a replacement.
+This replacement can then determine when to run the real update.

+### S.sum(<value>)
+Construct an accumulating data signal with the given <value>.
+Sums are updated by passing in a function that takes the old value and returns the new.
+Unlike S.data(), sums may be updated several times in the same event, in which case each subsequent update receives the result of the previous.

 ## An Annotated Tour of S

-### The Basics: S(), S.data() and S.event()
+### The Basics: S() and S.data()

 ```javascript
 // Start from the most basic operation - two values and a sum: